Bridge of Support

 We aim to make our services as accessible as possible to women in their own homes and communities including:

-- Our Information Sessions are often available via a live webinar link.
-Whenever possible, we also record our sessions and make them available via our Recorded Webinars
+- Our information sessions are often available via a live webinar link.
+Whenever possible, we also record our sessions and make them available as recorded webinars

 - We offer a mail-order book, DVD, and CD library service to women in Victoria.